tiziano88/multiverse-2/README.md

 For each entry, `ent make` creates the directory at the specified path (if not already existing) and recursively pulls the specified node into it.

+Directories not specified in `entplan.toml` are left unaffected.

 It is conceptually similar to
 [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).